“Five to one, baby

 –The Doors, “Five To One”

-The passing of Charles Manson has inevitably led me to revisit the Sinister Forces trilogy by Peter Levenda, with the “Manson Secret” being the “scarlet thread of murder” that runs through all three volumes.
-Merely dipping a toe within chapter 11 of book two, “Night Of The Long Knives,” is like plunging headlong into a rabbit hole of leviathan proportions—a rabbit hole that not only encompasses Manson and the Sharon Tate murder, but Egyptian Gods, MKUltra, the JFK assassination, The Beach Boys, and even Richard M. Nixon.
+The passing of Charles Manson last year inevitably led me to revisit the Sinister Forces trilogy by Peter Levenda, with the “Manson Secret” being the “scarlet thread of murder” that runs through all three volumes.
+Merely dipping a toe within chapter 11 of book two, “Night Of The Long Knives,” is like plunging headlong into a rabbit hole of leviathan (every meaning of the word) proportions—a rabbit hole that not only encompasses Manson and the Sharon Tate murder, but Egyptian Gods, MKUltra, the JFK assassination, The Beach Boys, and even Richard M. Nixon.

 For me to even attempt to diagram all the connections, allusions, resonances, and flat-out cosmic coincidences seems a Herculean and ultimately Quixotic task; but I will try a looser sort of stream of consciousness riff below.

-“Night Of The Long Knives” starts with Sharon Tate and the etymology (the word history; not to be confused with entomology, the study of insects) of the word “Cielo”—as in 10050 Cielo Drive, Tate’s doomed address (Levenda considered the 1968 Doors song “Five To One” to be “an eldritch prediction of the Manson slaughter”—the lyrics “five to one and one to five” possibly referring to the numbers of Tate’s address).
+“Night Of The Long Knives” starts with Sharon Tate and the etymology (the word history; not to be confused with entomology, the study of insects) of the word “Cielo”—as in 10050 Cielo Drive, Tate’s doomed address (Levenda considered the 1968 Doors song “Five To One” to be “an eldritch prediction of the Manson slaughter”—the lyrics “five to one and one to five” possibly referring to the numbers of the Tate residence).

 “Cielo,” author Levenda points out, means “heaven” in Spanish.
 The Egyptian goddess of the heavens is Nuit—she whose body is literally the stars and sky.